Engee documentation

 scalar | vector | the matrix

 Subsets of rows or columns of the input signal transmitted to each output port.
-Each cell in the Indexes to output array defines a subset of rows or columns of the input signal that will be transmitted to the corresponding output port.
+Each cell in the array Indices to output defines the subset of rows or columns of the input signal that will be transmitted to the corresponding output port.

-The total number of cells in the Indexes to output array determines the number of output ports in the block.
+Total number of cells in the array Indices to output specifies the number of output ports in the block.

 Parameters